About Our Community

 Strong, Caring Professional Relationships

-Chestnut Lane has a close relationship with local hospitals and doctors who know and understand the needs of our Deaf residents.
+Brookdale Chestnut Lane Gresham has a close relationship with local hospitals and doctors who know and understand the needs of our Deaf residents.
 We provide local medical providers informational presentations on working with Deaf patients, sign language and the Deaf culture.

 Our Community Lifestyle